-3 Expressed as 100/specific fuel consumption in kg/kWh calorific value of fuel (calorific value) in kWh/kg.
+&lt;sup>3 Expressed as 100/specific fuel consumption in kg/kWh \ calorific value of fuel (calorific value) in kWh/kg.

-The government also plans to introduce incentives and respective infrastructure for expansion of nontraditional fuels, such as compressed natural gas (CNG) and liquefied petroleum gas (LPG).
-It is projected that number of CNG-powered vehicles will increase from current 32,000 to 54,000 by 2018, and increase afterwards by 7% annually till 2027.
-The municipality of Almaty has a program, started in 2011, on a gradual restructuring of its public transportation fleet, switching to cleaner fuels and modes for transportation.
-It is reported, that half of the city bus fleet will be CNG-powered by beginning of 2014.
-It is noted however (MTC 2014), that for successful expansion of CNG and LPG as transport fuels, the government needs to get in the place a long-term price policy for gas, facilitate investment into gas refueling network and establish necessary technical standards for gas equipment.
+2018, and increase afterwards by 7% annually till 2027.
+The municipality of Almaty has a program started in 2011 on gradual restructuring its public transportation fleet, switching to cleaner fuels and modes for transportation.
+It is reported that half of the city bus fleet will be CNG powered by beginning of 2014.

+It is noted however (MTC 2014) that for successful expansion of CNG and LPG as transport fuels, the government needs to get in the place a long-term price policy for gas, facilitate investment into gas refueling network and establish necessary technical standards for gas equipment.
 In order to develop clean transport in the country, the government has recently set up a state inter-departmental working group which aims to elaborate respective roadmap within 2014.